Sudan's Bashir says protesters trying to copy Arab Spring

 He said Bashir’s visit was “the culmination of the numerous efforts we made in the past year to reinforce bilateral relations.”

-Reporting by Mohamed Wali; Writing by Aidan Lewis; Editing by Keith Weir
+Reporting by Mohamed Wali; Writing by Aidan Lewis; Editing by Keith Weir and Mark Potter